esferatec/ec-luart-localizationmanager/examples/README.md

 lomMenu:add(mnuFile.items[3], "text", "exit") -- Add the third item of the submenu to the localization manager with the key "exit"

-function btnApply:onClick() -- Define the onClick event handler for the button lomLabel:apply() -- Apply the localized labels lomMenu:apply() -- Apply the localized menu items os.setlocale(lomLabel.language, "all") -- Set the locale for the application etyName.text = 99.99 -- Set the text of the name entry field to "99.99" end
+function btnApply:onClick() -- Define the onClick event handler for the button lomLabel:apply(dic_label, "German_Germany") -- Apply the localized labels lomMenu:apply(dic_label, "German_Germany") -- Apply the localized menu items
+  os.setlocale(lomLabel.language, "all") -- Set the locale for the application etyName.text = 99.99 -- Set the text of the name entry field to "99.99"
+end